-Refer to Note 2-Recently Issued Accounting Standards in our condensed consolidated financial statements for a description of recently issued accounting standards that may impact our consolidated financial statements in future reporting periods.
+Refer to Note 2-Recently Issued Accounting Standards in our condensed consolidated financial statements for a description of recently issued accounting standards that may impact our results in future reporting periods.

 ITEM 3.
 QUANTITATIVE AND QUALITATIVE DISCLOSURE OF MARKET RISKS